Home

 Who knew?

-So here I am at 77, a widower living in rural North Carolina, and I’ve decided this is the perfect time to chase the dream I never quite caught: bestseller status before my 80th birthday.
+So here I am at 77, a widower living in rural North Carolina, and since I’ve finally managed to stumble my way through a seemingly endless briar patch of grief, I’ve decided this is a perfect time to get off my ass and get back to work.

 Three Acts of This Unlikely Comeback: